How do you tell your personal trainer you can't afford it?

 6. Plan for the Future

-If you have to pause training, ask for advice on maintaining your fitness independently.
+If you have to pause training, ask for advice on maintaining your fitness level by yourself.
 Also, let them know that you intend to return once your situation improves – it shows that you value their service and are serious about your fitness goals.

 7. Part on Good Terms